dart-backend/angel3-guide/orm/nosql.md

+# NoSQL Support

 As one can imagine, a SQL ORM cannot be used with a NoSQL database.
 However, this is usually not a problem, because the ideal use cases for NoSQL databases typically do not require the functionality present in an ORM (namely, relation support).

 With a NoSQL databases, you can use the `Service` API (you likely already are!), and use `Service.map` to deal with Dart data only, rather than messing around with `Map`s, and risking typos and refactoring challenges.

 If you are using `package:angel3_serialize`, this is pretty easy: